PandaGab/christian-server-setup/README.md

 You can list all docker images with `docker images`

 **container**: Once the image is build, you can use the command `docker run image-name` to run it.
-If you want your image to easily have acces to GPU ressources (which is nice when training networks), you should use `nvidia-docker docker run image-name`
+If you want your image to easily have acces to GPU ressources (which is nice when training networks), you should use `nvidia-docker run image-name`

 You can list all running container with `docker container ls`.
 If you add the flag `-a` you can see containers that are not running.